prolificinteractive/Yoshi/README.md

 #### Custom your cell UI

-You can custom Yoshi menu cells using nib file.
+You can custom Yoshi menu cells using nib file or programmatically.
+To do so, simply create a `YoshiGenericMenu` and a `YoshiResuableCellDataSource`:

-To support custom UI, provide a `YoshiResuableCellDataSource` instance referencing to your custom cell.
+To support custom UI, first, provide a `YoshiResuableCellDataSource` instance referencing to your custom cell.

 * With Nib file